ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 ## A CWT without Selective Disclosure

 Below is the payload of a standard CWT without selective disclosure.
 It consists of standard CWT claims, the holder confirmation key, and five specific custom claims.
-The payload is shown below in CBOR Extended Diagnostic Notation (EDN).
+The payload is shown below in CBOR Extended Diagnostic Notation (EDN) {{!I-D.ietf-cbor-edn-literals}}.
 Note that some of the CWT claim map keys shown in the examples have been invented for this example and do not have registered integer keys.

 ~~~ cbor-diag
 {